chemfiles/chemfiles/doc/devdoc/internals.rst

    file
    format

-All the File <-> Format associations are managed by the TrajectoryFactory class.
+All the File to Format associations are managed by the TrajectoryFactory class.

 .. doxygenclass:: chemfiles::TrajectoryFactory
     :members: